 This third data point brings our previous two data points together, giving us a better understanding of supply versus demand.

-Boston, Minneapolis, and New York all stayed steady this week.
+Chicago and Miami both stayed steady this week.

 New Listing Growth